Krizaaa/Netflix-Movie-Data/README.md

 The objective of this project is to explore Netflix’s dataset in order to identify patterns in content type, expansion and duration, and to better understand its content strategy.

 ## Tools
-Python
+- Python
+- Pandas
+- Matplotlib
+- Jupyter Notebook

 ### Prerequisites
 - Introduction of Python
 - Intermediaire of Python

-## Concepts
-- Data Manipulation using Pandas and Numpy
-- Data Visualization with matplotlib

 # Links
 - [Career Track](https://app.datacamp.com/learn/career-tracks/data-analyst-with-python)